 Timezone and shift coverage

 - US Eastern Time shops (most of the US HVAC market).
-SA VA works 1pm to 9pm local = 7am to 3pm Eastern.
-Covers your full morning call rush, lunch reset, and the busy afternoon dispatch window.
-Most shops let the VA wrap at SA 9pm = Eastern 3pm, then hand off to the office manager or owner for the last two hours of the day.
+A 1pm to 9pm shift in South Africa lands at 7am to 3pm Eastern, covering the morning call rush, the lunch reset, and the busy afternoon dispatch window.
+When the VA wraps at SA 9pm (Eastern 3pm), the office manager or owner picks up the last couple of hours.

 - US Central Time shops.
 SA VA works 2pm to 10pm local = 8am to 4pm Central.
 Same pattern, one hour shifted.